ravitiwari2002/LC-150/ValidAnagram.md

 # Optimal Approach

 Use a frequency count to check if both strings have the same characters with identical counts.
-Here’s how:

 **Time Complexity:** O(n) and **Space Complexity:** O(1)